PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().dimension().rst

 Notes
 -----

-* After sending the set dimension with the event, the dimension is deleted.
-It won't be sent with the next event.
-So you need to set it each time you want to send it.
+* After a dimension is sent with an event, it is deleted and will not be sent with the next event.
+So, you have to set it each time you want to send it.